draxios/docs/for-establishing-it-ai-team.md

 1. **Enhance Operational Efficiency**: Implement AI solutions to automate routine tasks and optimize workflows, resulting in cost savings and improved accuracy.
 2. **Improve Customer Experience**: Deploy AI-driven customer service tools to provide personalized and efficient support.
 3. **Innovate Financial Products**: Develop new financial products and services using AI to meet evolving customer needs and market conditions.
-4. **Strengthen Risk Management**: Utilize AI for real-time fraud detection, credit scoring, and risk analysis, enhancing our firm's ability to manage and mitigate risks.
+4. **Strengthen Risk Management**: Utilize AI for real-time fraud detection, credit scoring, and risk analysis, enhancing our firm’s ability to manage and mitigate risks.

 ### Implementation Roadmap